 Sponsorship is an amazingly creative medium.
 Unfortunately, most sponsors still lack the imagination to really harness it.
 Either that or they are so deep in a rut that they can’t even see they’re going in the wrong direction.

 They negotiate the same types of sponsorship, and for the same boring benefits, over and over again.
-They buy logos and tickets and stock-standard hospitality, with the overriding assumption – and point of comparison – that it’s largely a commodity business and more is better.
+They buy logos and mentions and tickets and stock-standard hospitality, with the overriding assumption – and point of comparison – that it’s largely a commodity business and more is better.

 Go ahead and negotiate some of those commodity benefits, but understand that’s not where your real marketing opportunity lays.
 Instead, concentrate your efforts on getting the type of benefit that can be:

 Note, when I refer to “fans”, I’m not just talking about sports.
 Not all fans wear face-paint, but all events, sports, cultural organisations, charities, conferences, associations, or whatever have fans.

 These are my favourite sponsorship benefits, ticking all of the above boxes.
 Deals featuring a lot of these benefits are the true workhorses of your portfolio, as they’re leverageable in many ways, with many markets, over a lot of time.

 Some of the most important and powerful benefits you can negotiate are those that can be passed through to fans and customers.
 These are small, meaningful benefits that comprise the third “win” in win-win-win sponsorship.
 (For more, see “Last Generation Sponsorship Redux”.)

 The list could go on and on, but are generally comprised of one or the other of amplifying the best stuff or ameliorating the worst stuff about a fan experience.
 Negotiate for, and deliver, these benefits to your customers and fans, and your brand becomes a welcome part of the experience.
 That’s a lot more than signage will ever get you.